-Prescription medication: the medication must be brought to school by the parent, clearly marked in its original container, with the child's name, dosage, and time to be administered and given to the school nurse.
+Prescription medication: the medication must be brought to school by the parent, clearly marked and in its original container, with the child's name, dosage, and time to be administered and given to the school nurse.

 Over the counter medication: the school nurse will administer over-the-counter medication, with parent's written or verbal authorization.
-Students should not be in the possession of any medication while on campus.
+The nurse's office has over-the-counter medication such as Tylenol, Aspirin, Advil, etc. Students should not be in the possession of any medication while on campus.